yabir/exchange-rates/README.md

 - The database can be accesed in the postgres database with localhost:5432 (schemas : operations and analysis)

 For the Technical test :
-- Airflow can be accesed in localhost:8081
+- Airflow can be accesed in localhost:8081 (user and pass: airflow)
 - Python scripts are in the mounted directory infra/scripts

 For tables in bigquery: